Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 > [!primary]
 >
-> Currently, the File Storage Service can only be accessed and managed via OVH APIs, OpenStack CLI with the Manila plugin and Terraform.
+> Currently, the File Storage Service can only be accessed and managed via OVHcloud API, OpenStack CLI with the Manila plugin and Terraform.
 Other interfaces will be supported in the future.
 >

 > [!tabs]
-> Via OVHcloud API
+> Via the OVHcloud API
 >> **1\.
 Create a share**
 >>
 >> Identify your private network and subnet
 >>
 >> Before creating or attaching a File Storage service, you must identify the target private network.
 >>
->> Retrieve the network ID.
+>> Retrieve the network ID:
 >>
 >> > [!api]
 >> >